awesome-foss/awesome-sysadmin/README.md

 ## ChatOps
 *Conversation-driven development and management.
 See http://www.reddit.com/r/chatops for more information.*

-* [CloudBot](https://github.com/CloudBotIRC/CloudBot) - The simple, fast, expandable, open-source Python IRC bot.
+* [CloudBot](https://github.com/CloudBotIRC/CloudBot) - The simple, fast, expandable Python IRC bot.
-* [Eggdrop](http://www.eggheads.org/) - the world's most popular Open Source IRC bot, designed for flexibility and ease of use, and is freely distributable under the GNU GPL.
+* [Eggdrop](http://www.eggheads.org/) - the world's most popular IRC bot, designed for flexibility and ease of use, and is freely distributable under the GNU GPL.
 * [Err](http://errbot.net/) - a plugin based chatbot designed to be easily deployable, extensible and maintainable.
 * [Hubot](https://hubot.github.com/) - A customizable, life embetterment robot.
 * [Lazlo](https://github.com/djosephsen/lazlo) - A chatops automation framework in Go.